 The original 1/2" tolerance was just a guess at what people needed.
 Below is the hull shape survey data collected between 3-31-10 and 5-24-10.
 It shows for class legal racing, we could use a much smaller tolerance range.
 I released the new 1/4" tolerance range May 24, 2010.
 This range is still loose enough that the average builder can easily make a hull that is class legal.
 Since the new range was released, careful builders have built with less than 1/8" difference from the ideal shape.

-A Puddle Ducker is someone who has a PDRacer hull number, and there is no requirement that you must race your boat.
+A Puddle Ducker is someone who has a PDRacer hull number and there is no requirement that you must race your boat.
 For duckers that do not care about class legal racing, the standard has always been to simply try to build a class legal hull and go have fun with it.
-If your hull is measured out of tolerance, thats OK, you retain your hull number, the important part is that you honestly tried to make a class legal hull.
-If any time you want to race without the delayed start, you can fix it or build a new hull and move your number over to it.
-Basic concepts of being class legal.
+If you made a mistake and your hull ended up being out of tolerance, thats OK, you retain your hull number.
+The important part is that you honestly tried to make a class legal hull.
+If any time you want to race without the delayed start you can fix it or build a new hull and move your number over to it.

 Michael Storer OZ Racer Sailboat Plans (not class legal)

-Michael Storer was selling plans called the OZ Mk-II as PDRacer plans, the sales page shows a copy of our hull shape and explained a guarantee they were class legal.
-(Storer's site PDRacer.info here ) Customers that built them, discovered the boats were not class legal, and the plans use a different shape.
-Storer's plans are in metric, use different station marks measured from the top side, and our class hull shape is specified in imperial from the bottom, so it was not very obvious.
+Michael Storer sells plans called the OZ Mk-II and other soundalike names as PDRacer plans, the sales page shows a copy of our hull shape and explains a guarantee of being class legal.
+(Storer's site PDRacer.info here ) Customers that built them discovered the boats are not class legal and the plans use a different shape.
+Storer's plans are in metric, use different station marks measured from the top side and our class hull shape is specified in imperial from the bottom so it is not very obvious.

-At the bottom are dimensions from OZ Racer hulls.
+At the bottom of the chart below are dimensions from OZ Racer hulls.
 The first line being the dimensions that are specified in the OZRacer plans.
-The PDRacer has a 6" rocker, and the OZRacer has a 5" rocker (after conversion from metric), and as you can see the dimensions are listed in red, meaning the OZ Racer Plans did not comply with the original 1/2" tolerance range.
+The PDRacer has a 6" rocker and the OZRacer has a 5" rocker (after conversion from metric), as you can see the dimensions are listed in red meaning the OZ Racer Plans do not comply with our original or current tolerance range.

 |Defined Hull Shape||2,5||0,5||0,0||0,0||1,0||2,3||4,3||2,0|